Encrypt DRM content

 Note

-<cpix:ContentKey>: the key value for the content encryption (<pskc:PlainValue>), IV(explicitIV), and the kid value for the key are returned.
-The kid value is applied with the value newly generated in KMS regardless of the value entered to the request data.
-The key and IV are returned in Base64 encoding format.
+<cpix:ContentKey>: The key value (<pskc:PlainValue>) to be used for content encryption, IV(explicitIV), and kid value for that key are returned.
+The kid value is applied as a new value generated by KMS regardless of the value entered in the request data, and the key and IV are returned in Base64-encoded form.

-<cpix:DRMSystem>: The PSSH data for the DRM of both PlayReady and Widevine are returned.
-The <cpix:PSSH> tag displays the default PSSH value, and the <cpix:ContentProtectionData> tag displays the PSSH data with the header section removed.
+<cpix:DRMSystem>: PSSH data for each DRM, PlayReady and Widevine, is returned.
+The <cpix:PSSH> tag displays the default PSSH value, and the <cpix:ContentProtectionData> tag displays the PSSH data with the header part removed.